yogeshrnaik/cdac/README.md

 For more information, please check the document inside the folder: "HTTP proxy server with Caching"

+### OOAD - Game Of Bricks
+This contains Game of Bricks developed in Java.
+This project was done as part of Object Oriented Analysis and Design module of CDAC's course.

 ### Programming-Paradigm
 The document "Programming-Paradigm-Project.doc" in this folder explains five different programming paradigms.
 * Object-oriented programming